EricHarrison72/gitGoblins/README.md

 ## Project Description

+* **Project Type:** IoT Sensor/Monitor Dashboard
+* **Dataset:** Rain in Australia

+We are developing a web-based dashboard for Australian weather data.
+The dataset we are using contains meteorological sensor data from hundreds of weather stations all over Australia, measured between 2007 and 2017.
+It includes data for rainfall, sunshine, temperature, wind, clouds, humidity and pressure.

+This is a student project built for the purpose of learning, and as such our application only “pretends” the data is live, by allowing users to select a date and location, and then giving them “current” information for their selected location.
+This information is displayed in various interactive forms: a general weather summary, a map with graphic overlays, and two graphs which compare past and current data.
+The app also predicts whether it will rain the next day based on current weather conditions.

+To access the app, users must register with our login system.
+They can then also receive optional email alerts about severe weather conditions in their location.

+---

 ## USER REQUIREMENTS (what will users be able to do with the system?)

 * **Use Dashboard.** Users can access different parts of the system from a dashboard which contains the three visualization modules, the summary, and the location search bar.
 * **Select Location.** Users can use the map or search bar to select any location in Australia, to then view weather data from the closest available weather station.